by Kelly Givens

 Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring welling up to eternal life.” – John 4:13-14

-If you’ve visited Washington D.C. in the past few years, you might have noticed a lot of construction going on at the Lincoln Memorial reflecting pool.
+The last time I visited Washington D.C., a lot of construction was going on at the Lincoln Memorial reflecting pool.
 It was no sight worth seeing - all that was there was dry concrete and construction cones.
 But after nearly two years and $34 million worth of renovation, the pool was finally filled and ready to be enjoyed by tourists once again.
 Unfortunately, less than a month after reopening, the pool was no longer reflecting.
 Instead, it was full of algae.
-Visitors have described it as similar to “split pea soup.”
+Visitors described it as similar to “split pea soup.”
 Disgusting!
 You would never know all the money and time that went into renovating it.

 I can’t help but see a similarity between the reflecting pool and our own hearts.
 We so often put on our “Sunday best,” attended every church function, volunteer and do ministry in order to fix ourselves and mask our sin problems, but no matter what we do, eventually our algae-like sin comes back.

 Algae can grow easily in the reflecting pool because it is shallow and small.
 Likewise, sin keeps growing when we draw from our own shallow and small resources to fix ourselves up.
 But the resources Jesus has to offer are better than ours - when we let him fix us, we are drawing from deep, pure water brimming with eternal life.